openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 understand how Ziti accomplishes this we have a few more topics to discuss.
 In
-[part two](./part-02.a-primer-on-public-key-cryptography.md), we will chip away at those topics by covering public-key cryptography.
+[part two](./part-02.a-primer-on-public-key-cryptography.md), we will chip away at those topics by covering public-key cryptography in more detail to understand its powers and applications.

 ---